Comparative study of 1D and 2D convolutional neural network models with attribution analysis for gravitational wave detection from compact binary coalescences: Method

 \subsubsection{Signal and noise generation}

 To construct our datasets, non-precessing CBC signals were generated using the LIGO Algorithm Library Suite (LALSuite)~\cite{ref:Lalsuite}.
 Specifically, BBH signals were simulated using the \texttt{SEOBNRv4} approximant~\cite{ref:Bohe2017}, based on the effective-one-body method, while NSBH and BNS signals were generated using the \texttt{SpinTaylorT4} approximant~\cite{ref:Sturani2010}, a time-domain post-Newtonian model incorporating spin effects.
 For BBH signals, component masses were uniformly sampled in the range of 5 to 80 $M_\odot$.
 NSBH signals had NS masses sampled between 1 and 2 $M_\odot$, and BH masses between 5 and 35 $M_\odot$.
 The component masses of BNS signals ranged uniformly from 1 to 2 $M_\odot$.
 The individual components have spins aligned with the orbital angular momentum, uniformly distributed between 0 and 0.99.
 These waveforms were sampled at a rate of 4096 Hz.
-We used four-second data segments, with the merger event uniformly placed between 3.8 and 3.9 seconds.
+We used four-second data segments, with the merger event uniformly placed between 3.8 and 3.9 sec.
+Although NSBH and BNS signals are typically longer than 4 sec, we found this segment length is sufficient to discriminate between different classes.
+The use of shorter-segment signals also reduces the memory requirements for training models.
 The sky position of the source, defined by declination and right ascension, was randomly selected, and GW amplitude calculations were performed considering the antenna pattern functions and time delays across detectors.
 These computations utilized the PyCBC library~\cite{ref:Pycbc}.

 For noise samples and background noise for signal samples, real strain data from GPS time 1238163456 to 1238659072 was used for the training set, 1238663168 to 1239162880 was used for the validation set, and 1239166976 to 1239875584 was used for the test set.
-Data around the GW event time reported in the second Gravitational Wave Transient Catalog (GWTC-2)~\cite{ref:Abbott2021_a} were excluded.
+Data around the GW event time reported in the GWTC-2.1 catalog~\cite{ref:Abbott2021_a} were excluded.